Genivia/ugrep/README.md

   [Boost: getting started](https://www.boost.org/doc/libs/1_72_0/more/getting_started/unix-variants.html).

-- Option `-z` (decompress) requires the [zlib](https://www.zlib.net) library installed, e.g. `sudo apt-get install -y libz-dev`.
+- Option `-z` (decompress) requires the [zlib](https://www.zlib.net) library installed.
+It is typically installed on most systems.
+If not, install it with e.g. `sudo apt-get install -y libz-dev`.
 To search `.bz` and `.bz2` files, install the [bzip2](https://www.sourceware.org/bzip2) library, e.g. `sudo apt-get install -y libbz2-dev`.
 To search `.lzma` and `.xz` files, install the [lzma](https://tukaani.org/xz/) library, e.g.
   `sudo apt-get install -y liblzma-dev`.

-After installing one or more of these, re-execute the commands to build ugrep:
+After installing, re-execute the commands to rebuild **ugrep**:

     $ ./configure --enable-color && make -j clean all

+Some Linux systems may not be configured to load dynamic libraries from `/usr/local/lib`, causing a library load error.
+To correct this, add `export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"` to your `~/.bashrc` file.
+Or run `sudo ldconfig /usr/local/lib`.

 ### Download and build